 Kentucky: The Wildcats are one of, if not the most inexperienced team in the country, which is something that will largely work to their detriment in the tourney.
 Additionally, Kentucky got by far the worst draw of any 2 seed, as they are lined up to play the #10 seed Wichita State (who is ranked #8 on Kenpom!) and UCLA, who easily has the most potent offense in the country.

 Louisville: The Cards received one of the toughest draws in the tournament, facing either Michigan or Oklahoma State in the second round, both of whom are red-hot.
 Their fantastic reward for beating Michigan or Oklahoma State: playing Oregon next and then either Kansas, Iowa State, or Purdue.
-Also, although it hasn’t been an issue yet, Louisville is atrocious at shooting free throws (236th in country), which might catch up to them.
+Also, although it hasn’t been an issue yet, Louisville is atrocious at shooting free throws (236th in the country), which might catch up to them.

 Duke: Although Duke has a number of skilled big men, they lack an interior presence on the defensive end, which could come back to haunt them later in the tournament, where they might play bigger teams such as Baylor.
-Duke is either going to play South Carolina (stingy defense) or Marquette (best 3-point % in country) in the second round, which is much harder than the average 7 or 10 seed they could have drawn.
+Duke is either going to play South Carolina (stingy defense) or Marquette (best 3-point % in the country) in the second round, which is much harder than the average 7 or 10 seed they could have drawn.

 Data courtesy of ESPN, CBS Sports, TeamRankings, Kenpom, and Basketball Reference.
 Thanks for reading!